 - 6 tablespoons unsalted butter melted

-- 1/4 cup granulated sugar or light brown sugar
+- 1/4 cup light brown sugar lightly packed, or use white sugar

 - 1/8 teaspoon salt

-- 2 (14-ounce) cans sweetened condensed milk I use Eagle Brand
+- 2 (14-ounce) cans sweetened condensed milk I like Eagle Brand

 - 3 large egg yolks